martindesv/oracle-1z0-819/chapter8/README.md

 **N.B.
 Revisit.** Even though two classes share a related hierarchy, that doesn’t mean an instance of one can automatically be cast to another.
 (397)

-instanceof operator can be used to check whether an object belongs to a particular class or interface and to prevent ClassCastExceptions at runtime
+instanceof operator can be used to check whether an object belongs to a particular class or interface and to prevent ClassCastExceptions at runtime (397)

+**N.B.
+Revisit.** Static methods get **hidden**, not overriden (400)